Mark Kidel: Early film and television career

 In 1970 Kidel got a job at the BBC in London as a researcher in the General Features department.
 There he made his first 10-minute film (about cheap weekend holidays to Majorca), and in 1972 joined the production team on the newly formed BBC2 Saturday night program Full House later known as Second House and The Lively Arts.
 There he made longer film portraits of a variety of British artists and craftsmen.

 He followed with the feature-length The Man They Couldn't Hang: Babbacombe Lee for the BBC with the folk-rock group Fairport Convention.

-In 1975 Kidel made a cinéma vérité film about the Kursaal Flyers as they toured Britain in a Ford Transit van called So You Wanna Be a Rock 'N' Roll Star?
-Recognized as a pioneering rock doc (listed in Time Outs 50 Best Music Films, for example) this now classic inspired British comedians' group the Comic Strip's Bad News Tour which some believe in turn inspired Rob Reiner's This is Spinal Tap.
+In 1975 Kidel made a cinéma vérité film about the Kursaal Flyers called So You Wanna Be a Rock 'N' Roll Star?
+Recognized as a pioneering rock doc who inspired British comedians' group the Comic Strip's Bad News Tour.
+It also inspired Rob Reiner's This is Spinal Tap.

 Kidel's next film, another classic rock doc, Rod the Mod Has Come of Age was 'a ruthless account of the rock promotion circus in full action'.
 In early 1976, Kidel was in charge of "Arena: Art and Design", one of the precursors of the long-running BBC Arena series.
 During his six-month editorship, "Arena" featured an entire program devoted to video art, a then-relatively new art movement.